-The Saving Country Music Top 25 Playlist is built to keep you informed on all the best songs and albums coming out right here, right now.
-It’s available on most all streaming formats (see below), or you can just use the song, artist, and album recommendations to find something new to listen to.
-New songs have just been added.
+The Saving Country Music Top 25 Playlist is built to keep you informed on all the best songs and albums coming out right here, right now in country and roots music.
+It’s available on most all streaming formats, or just use the song recommendations to find something new to listen to.
+New songs just added.

 This “shitting out of his mouth” to use Sturgill’s own words is not something to be condoned, neither is taking a ho hum attitude towards a tour that fans who don’t have the luxury of telling their bosses off will be spending their hard earned money to attend.
 This is all disappointing, and very injurious to the grassroots side of the music industry.

 Somewhere the idea of penning really good songs, and then heading into the studio to record them with your road band in a way that does the inspiration behind the compositions justice got sifted down the ladder of priorities.
 But this is exactly what you’ll find with the latest record from Nora Jane Struthers.

 There is no doubt that by any objective assessment, when it comes to the world of creative types in the realm of music or otherwise, their ranks tend to veer more towards liberal ideals when it comes to politics.
 But that in no way excludes the gift of creativity from people who happen to be more conservative or independent of mindset.